Skip to Content

 Choosing Garden Plants

-Picking the right plants for your garden means thinking about your climate, space, and favorite veggies to eat.
+Choosing the right plants for your vegetable garden depends on your local climate, available space, and what you want to grow for your table.

 Selecting Vegetables for Climate